Black Theology and Leadership Institute

 Particular to the Black Theology and Leadership Institute is an emphasis on direct mentorship from outstanding church, civic, and academic experts.
 Time will be set aside for one-on-one appointments as well as deliberate moments in the schedule for networking and fellowship.

-Leslie Dowdell Cannon is Senior Associate Minister at historic Peoples Congregational United Church of Christ in Washington, DC, where she has served since 1997.
-Dedication to both the pulpit and the community have been two cornerstones of Rev. Dowdell-Cannon’s career.
+Leslie Dowdell Cannon is Acting Senior Minister at historic Peoples Congregational United Church of Christ in Washington, DC, where she has served since 1997.
+She serves on several boards and is on the planning committee of the African American Women in Ministry Retreat for the United Church of Christ.
+Dedication to both the pulpit and the community have been two cornerstones of her career.
+Theologian-in-Residence

 Tony McNeill is Minister of Worship & The Arts at Historic Ebenezer Baptist Church (Atlanta, GA).
 Prior this appointment, he was Guest Lecturer in choral music at Appalachian State University.
 He has served on the Advisory Board for the National Religious Music Week Association and as a member of the Community Advisory Board for the Community School of the Arts of Charlotte.
+He is a fellow of the Inaugural Black Theology and Leadership Institute and second time worship leader for BTLI.
 Artist-in-Residence

 Yolanda Pierce is the Director of Black Church Studies and Associate Professor of African American Religion and Literature at Princeton Theological Seminary.
 She is the author of Hell Without Fires: Slavery, Christianity & the African American Spiritual Narrative, and a forthcoming book titled “Religious Ecstasy & African American Cultural Expression.”
 Convener

-Simeon Spencer is the Senior Pastor of Union Baptist Church in Trenton, New Jersey, where he has served for twelve years.
-He led Union in founding Trenton HOPE, a community development corporation whose work focuses on the revitalization of the capital city.
-He returns to BTLI for the second time.
+Simeon Spencer is the Senior Pastor of Union Baptist Church in Trenton, New Jersey, where he has served for thirteen years.
+He led Union Baptist in founding of Trenton HOPE, a community development corporation that is partnering with government and private entities in the revitalization of the city of Trenton.
+Trenton HOPE has been instrumental in efforts to build housing, open new neighborhood businesses and develop a wellness program targeting urban communities.
 Theologian-in-Residence

-The fee for 2014 Black Theology and Leadership Institute is $1200.00, which includes program, meals, and lodging.
-On-campus residence is required during the duration in the Institute.
-Participants should make their travel arrangements to arrive on Saturday, July 12 and depart on Saturday, July 19.
+The program fee for 2015 Black Theology and Leadership Institute is $745.00, which includes program and meals.
+On-campus residence is required during the duration in the Institute and is paid separately (approximately $455 for the week).
+Participants should make their travel arrangements to arrive on Saturday, July 11 and depart on Saturday, July 18.

 For more information or for questions, please contact: